jessijzhao/multichain-benchmark/README.md

 ## Acknowledgments
 The MultiChain network is based on [Kunstmaan's implementation](https://github.com/Kunstmaan/docker-multichain), for license see [here](https://github.com/jessijzhao/multichain-benchmark/blob/master/templates/LICENSE).

-Thanks goes to Arne Scherrer for mentorship.
+Thanks goes to Dr. Arne Scherrer for mentorship.